Aaron-Bopp/TIM/10_Sources/podcast_NPR One_Can We Talk About Whiteness NPR One.md

 ---
 created: 2021-08-29
-note-type:
-- content-note
+tags: node/source/notes
-creator:
+creator: null
-content-type:
+type:
   - podcast
 link: https://one.npr.org/?sharedMediaId=476876081:480084184
 ---

 ###### [[podcast_NPR One_Can We Talk About Whiteness NPR One]]